 How did you come up with your Season of Docs proposal?
 What process did your organization use to decide on an idea?
 How did you solicit and incorporate feedback?

 Include a short section on your budget.
 How did you estimate the work?
 Were there any unexpected expenses?
 Did you end up spending less than the grant award?
+Did you allocate funds properly or were some items you budgeted for more/less/unnecessary?
 Did you have other funds outside of Season of Docs that you were able to use?

 Who worked on this project (use usernames if requested by participants)?
 How did you find and hire your technical writer?
 How did you find other volunteers or paid participants?
 What roles did they have?
 Did anyone drop out?
 What did you learn about recruiting, communication, and project management?

 Give a short overview of the timeline of your project (indicate estimated end date or intermediate milestones if project is ongoing).

 What was created, updated, or otherwise changed?
 Include links to published documentation if available.
 Were there any deliverables in the proposal that did not get created?
 List those as well.

 What metrics did you choose to measure the success of the project?
 Were you able to collect those metrics?
 Did the metrics correlate well or poorly with the outcomes you wanted for the project?
 Did your metrics change since your proposal?

 What went well?
 What was unexpected?
 What hurdles or setbacks did you face?
 Do you consider your project successful?
 Why or why not?
 (If it's too early to tell, explain when you expect to be able to judge the success of your project.)

 In 2-4 paragraphs, summarize your project experience.
 Highlight what you learned, and what you would choose to do differently in the future.
 What advice would you give to other projects trying to solve a similar problem with documentation?